 Grace, T., Larson, I.R., Salen-Tekinbas, K. 2022.
 Policies of Misconduct: A Content Analysis of Codes of Conduct for Online Multiplayer Games.
 CHI-Play Proceedings. https://dl.acm.org/doi/10.1145/3549513

 Larson, Ian.
 2022.
 The Bootleg Connection: Micro Genius and the Transnational Circulation of Early Clone Consoles.
 ROMchip.
 4(1) https://romchip.org/index.php/romchip-journal/article/view/143

 Cullen, A. L., Scully-Blaker, R., Larson, I. R., Brewster, K., Aceae, R. R., & Dunkel, W. (2022).
 Game studies, futurity, and necessity (or the game studies regarded as still to come).
 Critical Studies in Media Communication, 1-10. doi.org/10.1080/15295036.2022.2080845

 Larson, Ian.
 2021.
 Remaking Legitimacy in Final Fantasy VII.
 First Person Scholar. http://www.firstpersonscholar.com/remaking-legitimacy-in-final-fantasy-vii/

 How Can I Get Involved?

-The sociology of video games is still an emerging emphasis in sociology, and as such we need voices!
-I’m happy to post or repost articles or posts that are relevant to the field, so please send them my way.
+The sociology of video games is still an emerging emphasis in sociology and as need additional voices!
+I’m happy to post or repost articles that are relevant to the field so please send them my way.
 Blog, write, discuss!

 How Can I Contact You?